mtth/kit/README.rst

 * **What Flasker is!**

-    * Flasker handles the integration between Flask, SQLAlchemy and Celery as transparently as possible and lets you configure these individually according to your project needs via a single ``.cfg`` file.
+    * A transparent integration between Flask, SQLAlchemy and Celery which lets you configure these individually according to your project needs via a single ``.cfg`` file.

-    * Flasker also provides you with a very simple pattern to organize your application via the ``current_project`` proxy.
+    * A very simple pattern to organize your project via the ``current_project`` proxy.
 No more complicated import schemes!

-    * Flasker comes with OAuth integration (via Google OAuth2) and a bunch of utilities in the ``util`` module (for convenient logging, efficient API responses, property caching, and more).
+    * OAuth (via Google OAuth2) and a bunch of utilities via the ``util`` module (for convenient logging, efficient API responses, property caching, and more).

-    * Finally, Flasker is a command line tool from where you can create new projects, launch the Flask buit in Werkzeug server, start Celery workers and the Flower_ tool, and run a shell in the current project context (inspired by Flask-Script_).
+    * A command line tool from where you can create new projects, launch the Flask buit in Werkzeug server, start Celery workers and the Flower_ tool, and run a shell in the current project context (inspired by Flask-Script_).

 * **What Flasker isn't?**